nicholasaleks/Damn-Vulnerable-Drone/Readme.md

   * Docker
   * Docker Compose

-To install the `full deploy mode` see installation details below.
+To install the "Full-Deploy Mode" see installation details below.

 **Half-Baked Mode (Docker-Only)**

-`Half-Baked Mode` essentially only runs the Damn Vulnerable Drone docker containers.
+"Half-Baked Mode" essentially only runs the Damn Vulnerable Drone docker containers.
-Unlike `Full Deploy Mode` you are not limited to only running half-baked mode within a Kali Linux VM.
+Unlike "Full-Deploy Mode" you are not limited to only running "Half-Baked Mode" within a Kali Linux VM.
-However, half-baked mode does not support wifi simulations and you will need to assume that you have an established foothold on the drones data-link connection.
+However, "Half-Baked Mode" does not support wifi simulations and you will need to assume that you have an established foothold on the drones data-link connection.

-To install the `half-baked mode` see installation details below.
+To install the "Half-Baked Mode" see installation details below.

 # Installation

+## Full-Deploy Mode Installation

+*Note: Fully-Deploy Mode was only tested on Kali Linux*

+### Install Docker & Docker Compose

+Add the docker apt source

+`printf '%s\n' "deb https://download.docker.com/linux/debian bullseye stable" | sudo tee /etc/apt/sources.list.d/docker-ce.list`

+Import the GPG Key

+`curl -fsSL https://download.docker.com/linux/debian/gpg | sudo gpg --dearmor -o /etc/apt/trusted.gpg.d/docker-ce-archive-keyring.gpg`

+Update the apt repository

+`sudo apt update -y`

+Install Docker and Docker Compose

+`sudo apt install docker-ce docker-ce-cli containerd.io -y`

+Start the Docker Service

+`sudo systemctl enable docker –-now`

+Add docker permissions to user

+`sudo usermod -aG docker $USER`

+### Clone the repository

+`git clone https://github.com/nicholasaleks/Damn-Vulnerable-Drone.git && cd Damn-Vulnerable-Drone`

+### Build and Start the Damn Vulnerable Drone simulator

 `sudo ./start.sh`

+## Half-Baked Mode Installation

+*Note: If you have already followed the "Full-Deploy Mode" installation instructions you can skip these steps.*
+*We assume you already have docker and docker compose on your system."

+### Clone the repository

+`git clone https://github.com/nicholasaleks/Damn-Vulnerable-Drone.git && cd Damn-Vulnerable-Drone`

+### Build and Start Docker Containers

+`docker compose up --build`

+#

 # License